austintboyd/austintboyd.github.io/_pages/portfolio.md

 **Boyd, A. T.** (2012, September) Knowing Your Leadership Styles.
 Workshop lead at JROTC Leadership Conference, September 25, Prince William County, VA.

-&ast; Accepted but not presented due to COVID-19 pandemic.
+&ast;Accepted but not presented due to COVID-19 pandemic.